How to Read, Answer and Pass 2023 WAEC, NECO, GCE Questions

 A and B are Alphabet Letters.
 But A is the 1st letter of the Roman alphabet and the first letter of the vowel sound while B is the 2nd letter of the Roman alphabet, although not among the vowels, it is the first among the consonant sound.

 Answering objectives simply mean reading a question and choosing the correct answer from a given option.
 One sad thing about answering objectives is that if you have no knowledge of the question you’re likely to fail.
-As simple as this may sound, objective questions are very difficult to answer WAEC, NECO or GCE especially when answers in the option look alike.
+As simple as this may sound, objective questions are very difficult to answer in WAEC, NECO or GCE especially when answers in the options look alike.
 To answer objective questions, you need an objective mind.

 Check out how to read and pass JAMB questions